prathamahkr/PSO_EE/README.md

 # Overview
 This python program implements Particle Swarm Optimization (PSO) algorithm to solve for optimal component values in an electric circuit, given the following conditions:
--Some component values are predetermined
+- Some component values are predetermined
--Some set behavior is expected from the circuit
+- Some set behavior is expected from the circuit

 For this instance of the code, we assume a circuit with 8 resistors and 3 voltage sources arranged as described by the linear equations in the objective function.